defaultxr/cl-patterns/README.md

     :midinote (pseq '(60 59 58 57 56 55 54 53) :inf))
    5s 2h+ 2r 2o 0 3 2h- 1)
    ```
-   this pattern would stutter 60 for 5 pulses, hold 59 for 2 pulses with a slide into 58 (`+` means slide), rest for 2 pulses (instead of playing 58), play 57 for 1 pulse and then rest for a pulse, skip 56 entirely (0 pulses), play 55 once and then rest 2 pulses (default step mode is "once"), skip 54 entirely (`-` means skip), play 53 for one pulse, and then loop.
+   this pattern would stutter 60 for 5 pulses, hold 59 for 2 pulses with a slide into 58 (`+` meaning slide), rest for 2 pulses (instead of playing 58), play 57 for 1 pulse and then rest for a pulse, skip 56 entirely (0 pulses), play 55 once and then rest 2 pulses (default step mode is "once"), skip 54 entirely (`-` means skip), play 53 for one pulse, and then loop.
   * maybe don't make it a macro so the step pattern could be a pseq, prand, etc?

 * `pgatestorm` - erogenous tones gatestorm-inspired pattern class with a mini-language for writing trigger-based patterns.